 In the past 50 years, many thousands of students have come and gone.
 Today, they are developers, network administrators, business analysts… and VPs, CIOs and Presidents!

 They are working in all sectors of business, in both the private and public sectors.
-They are working at Manitoba Blue Cross, Wawanesa, BIT Space Development, Informanix, Great-West Life, MPI, Bold, Online Business Systems, Government, among others.
+They are working at Manitoba Blue Cross, Wawanesa, BIT Space Development, Informanix, Great-West Life, among others – and many involved with ICTAM.
 They are working throughout the city, and across the world.
 They have created your websites, your databases, and your network systems.
 Our graduates have worked their way from being programmers to Presidents of their own companies.
 They have gone from being students in the classroom to making their own presentations to thousands of people.
 The students have made this program what it is today and we are incredibly proud to see the contributions to information technology each graduate has made.
-For our 50th Anniversary we want to celebrate the students and staff — and say thank-you.

 From the ACE Department at Red River College, thank you to all of our sponsors.
 You always have been supporters of the BIT, CAP, and IST program, and a part of this department.
 Thank you for supporting and attending our celebration this past November 3rd, 2018.

 Additionally, many congratulations to Stu and Heather Charles, both Distinguished Graduates, who were honored at our 50th Anniversary Gala Dinner.
 Read their story on rrc.ca.